-The return achieved by the assets allocated to unit linked plans was 4.6% before tax and charges.
-This return is applicable to pension plans but reduced to 4.1% for life plans and investment bonds before charges because of the tax we have to pay.
+The return achieved by the assets allocated to unit linked plans was 0.9% before tax and charges.
+This return is applicable to pension plans but increased to 1.2% for life plans and investment bonds before charges because of tax relief on investment losses.
 The charges for managing the fund are included in your plan charges.
 You can find out more about charges in your plan documents.

 Previous performance figures

 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 0.5% 7.3% 7.2% 5.1% 6.1% 4.3% 5.5% 1.3% 8.2% 4.6%

 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 0.8% 6.0% 6.2% 4.5% 5.3% 4.0% 4.7% 1.3% 6.9% 4.1%

 All Plans (the rates below were declared on 08/01/2018)